Outpatient rehabilitation after joint replacement: Tips for effective recovery at home

 Tip 3: Set realistic goals for your recovery

-Set realistic goals for your recovery and take time to achieve them.
-Break your goals down into small, achievable steps and celebrate every progress you make.
+Set realistic goals for your recovery and take the time to achieve them.
+Break your goals into small, achievable steps and celebrate every progress you make.
 Be patient with yourself and give your body the time it needs to recover.

 Tip 6: Stay positive and motivated